openmc-dev/openmc/docs/source/usersguide/output/statepoint.rst

 **/runtime/total initialization** (*double*)

-    Time (in seconds on the master processor) spent reading inputs, allocating arrays, etc.
+    Time (in seconds on the master process) spent reading inputs, allocating arrays, etc.

 **/runtime/reading cross sections** (*double*)

-    Time (in seconds on the master processor) spent loading cross section libraries (this is a subset of initialization).
+    Time (in seconds on the master process) spent loading cross section libraries (this is a subset of initialization).

 **/runtime/simulation** (*double*)

-    Time (in seconds on the master processor) spent between initialization and finalization.
+    Time (in seconds on the master process) spent between initialization and finalization.

 **/runtime/transport** (*double*)

-    Time (in seconds on the master processor) spent transporting particles.
+    Time (in seconds on the master process) spent transporting particles.

 **/runtime/inactive batches** (*double*)

-    Time (in seconds on the master processor) spent in the inactive batches (including non-transport activities like communcating sites).
+    Time (in seconds on the master process) spent in the inactive batches (including non-transport activities like communcating sites).

 **/runtime/active batches** (*double*)

-    Time (in seconds on the master processor) spent in the active batches (including non-transport activities like communcating sites).
+    Time (in seconds on the master process) spent in the active batches (including non-transport activities like communicating sites).

 **/runtime/synchronizing fission bank** (*double*)

-    Time (in seconds on the master processor) spent sampling source particles from fission sites and communicating them to other processes for load balancing.
+    Time (in seconds on the master process) spent sampling source particles from fission sites and communicating them to other processes for load balancing.

 **/runtime/sampling source sites** (*double*)

-    Time (in seconds on the master processor) spent sampling source particles from fission sites.
+    Time (in seconds on the master process) spent sampling source particles from fission sites.

 **/runtime/SEND-RECV source sites** (*double*)

-    Time (in seconds on the master processor) spent communicating source sites between processes for load balancing.
+    Time (in seconds on the master process) spent communicating source sites between processes for load balancing.

 **/runtime/accumulating tallies** (*double*)

-    Time (in seconds on the master processor) spent communicating tally results and evaluating their statistics.
+    Time (in seconds on the master process) spent communicating tally results and evaluating their statistics.

 **/runtime/CMFD** (*double*)

-    Time (in seconds on the master processor) spent evaluating CMFD.
+    Time (in seconds on the master process) spent evaluating CMFD.

 **/runtime/CMFD building matrices** (*double*)

-    Time (in seconds on the master processor) spent buliding CMFD matrices.
+    Time (in seconds on the master process) spent buliding CMFD matrices.

 **/runtime/CMFD solving matrices** (*double*)

-    Time (in seconds on the master processor) spent solving CMFD matrices.
+    Time (in seconds on the master process) spent solving CMFD matrices.

 **/runtime/total** (*double*)

-    Total time spent (in seconds on the master processor) in the program.
+    Total time spent (in seconds on the master process) in the program.